Muscari

 Muscari Species and Varietals

+The genus Muscari is a member of the plant family Asparagaceae and includes between 40 and 60 species.
 The best growing zones for Muscari vary depending on the species; for more information, see the descriptions below.
 To find your zone, click here: Zone Map.

 This species of Grape Hyacinth grows best in zones A2, A3 and 1-24.
-This plant produces bright blue flowers above floppy foliage, and has many common varieties.
+This plant typically produces bright blue flowers above floppy foliage, and has many common varieties.

-Muscari macrocarpum Grown in zones 5-9 and 14-24, and has straplike grey-green leaves and 6-8 inch tall stems.
+Muscari macrocarpum (Yellow Grape Hyacinth) Grown in zones 5-9 and 14-24, and has strap-like grey-green leaves and 6-8 inch tall stems.
 Flowers are soft yellow on the bottom of the flower spike and fade to brown/purple at the tip.
 The flowers have a sweet fragrance.
 These plants flower best after being dormant over a hot, long summer.
 Variety 'Golden Fragrance' has golden-yellow flowers at the bottom of the bloom spike and purple ones towards the top. |

-Caring for Name
+Caring for Muscari

 Propagation